franzbu/WinHammer.spoon/README.md

 The tool SkyRocket by dbalatero, which uses a transparent canvas for addressing the already mentioned lack of fluency other tools are hampered with, has a solid foundation.
 Eventually, two things left me wanting, though.
 The first was the limitation of balatero's tool to resize windows only down/right.
 Second, the solution with using an additional canvas solved the problem of the lack of fluency, but when moving or reducing the size of a window, the canvas prevents precise window positioniong.

-The fork of SkyRocket in this repository, also named SkyRocket, resolves the first issue; windows can be resized all directions with that tool.
+The fork of SkyRocket in this repository, also named SkyRocket, resolves the first limitation; windows can be resized all directions with that tool.

-LattinMellon also does away with the second issue, namely to having to accept the limitations of using an overlaying canvas.
-This tool is still in early development state; therefore, the occational hiccup is possible.
+LattinMellon also does away with the second limitation, namely using a canvas.
+LattinMellon is still in early development state; therefore, the occational unexpected hiccup should be forgiven.

 LattinMellon can also be used for automatic resizing.
 You can choose the grid size of the screen, see also 'Usage' below.
-You best try it out; its intuitive approach should be mostly self-explanatory.
+You best try it out; its intuitive approach is mostly self-explanatory.

 The animated GIFs below don't capture the mouse cursor correctly; in real life the cursor moves along with moving and resizing the window as expected.
 Nevertheless, the animations still show what you can do with this tool.